jjhenrichs/Jammming/README.md

 ## Project Status

-The project is complete but would like to add new Features and add unit testing.
+The project is complete but would like to add:

+- Responsive Layout
+- Unit Testing

 ## Acknowledgements